taw00/dashcore-rpm/README.md

 in the end, users must assume the risks associated to both community built and deployed packages and, of course, any cryptocurrency funds managed by this software.
-I.e., These will probably work for you, but I can't be liable for any lose of funds or damages associated to this software.
+I.e., These will probably work for you, but I can't be liable for any loss of funds or damages associated to this software.

 ### Send comment and feedback - <https://keybase.io/toddwarner>